eboursier/eboursier.github.io/_teaching/sequential.md

 - 1 homework (20%)
 - 1 final written exam (80%)

 <code style="color : Red">Each student is allowed a single handwritten, two-sides, cheatsheet for the exam.
-Exam will be on December 15 at 2pm.</code>
+Exam will be on December 15 at 2pm in room 0A4.</code>

 ## Lecture Notes